Mesoscale two-sample testing for networks: Methodological extensions

 Under this general latent space model, we may formally state a {\em positional} null hypothesis

 to test the equality of node $i$'s latent position in two samples.
 The positional null has both pros and cons.
 It can be of scientific value to isolate changes in the behavior of a given node $i$.
 On the other hand, it can be difficult to interpret since it depends on latent variables which are not fully identified.

-Using terminology introduced by \cite{breusch86hypothesis}, model unidentifiability renders $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ {\em untestable} for any $i=1,\ldots,n$.
+Using terminology introduced by \citesupp{breusch86hypothesis}, model unidentifiability renders $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ {\em untestable} for any $i=1,\ldots,n$.
 In particular, it is not {\em confirmable}: for any parameter set where the positional null is true, there is an equivalent parameter set where it is false.
 While in some cases $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ may be {\em refutable} (with an inner product similarity we can distinguish between latent positions with different Euclidean norms), in others it is completely vacuous (with a Euclidean distance similarity, the latent space model is invariant to translation of the latent positions).

-In recent work, \cite{du21hypothesis} test this positional null hypothesis under the generalized RDPG by making an additional identifying assumption.
+In recent work, \citesupp{du21hypothesis} propose a test for the positional null hypothesis under the generalized RDPG by making an additional identifying assumption.
 They assume a known ``seed'' set of nodes $\mathcal{J} \subseteq \{1,\ldots,n\}$ such that the positional null hypothesis holds for all $j \in \mathcal{J}$, and the map

 is injective.
-In their specific setting with generalized inner product similarity, this injectivity condition requires that the $\lvert \mathcal{J} \rvert \times d$ matrix of seed node positions has linearly independent columns.
+In their specific setting with generalized inner product similarity, this condition requires that the $\lvert \mathcal{J} \rvert \times d$ matrix of seed node positions has linearly independent columns.

 The condition in \eqref{posn_ident} renders the positional null hypothesis testable, and in fact makes it equivalent to a mesoscale null hypothesis.
-In particular, under the general latent space model \eqref{general_lsm}, and if \eqref{posn_ident} holds for a seed set $\mathcal{J}$, $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ is equivalent to the mesoscale null hypothesis $\mathcal{H}_{0,\mathcal{S}^{(\mathcal{J})}_i}$, where
+In particular, under the general latent space model \eqref{general_lsm}, and if \eqref{posn_ident} holds for a seed set $\mathcal{J}$, $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ is equivalent to the mesoscale null hypothesis $\mathcal{H}_{0,\mathcal{S}^{(\mathcal{J})}_i}$, where $ \mathcal{S}^{(\mathcal{J})}_i = \{(i,j) : j \in \mathcal{J} \}. $